tamoghna21/DeepRL-Project-Navigation/README.md

 ### Introduction

-This project is part of the Udacity Deep Learning nanodegree program.
+This project is part of the Udacity [Deep Reinforcement Learning Nanodegree Program][https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893].

 The goal is to create and train and Agent to navigate (and collect bananas!) in a large, square world.